fortesp/NNFF/README.md

 # NNFF - Neural Network Feed Foward

 Reads images with digits.
 Converts each pixel into RGB value to be fed into the Neural Network.
-The cells are trainned and fired to recoginze sucessfully a number with a specific target.
+The cells are trained and fired to recognize successfully a number with a specific target.

 Example of an output: